← Back

 Despite all that; think about your future self.
 Stuff happens all the time.
 You really don’t want to be in a position where you lost an expensive device and also lost priceless data.

-I’ve broken, lost, and gotten my phone stolen (and stole it back, which is a story for another time).
+I’ve broken, lost, and gotten my phone stolen multiple times.
+(I also managed to steal my phone back, which is a story for another time)

 Treat your devices like cattle, not pets.